Do shrimp tanks need plants?

 Choosing the right plants for a shrimp tank can feel like a daunting task, especially with the myriad of options available.
 However, some plants are particularly well-suited to shrimp tanks due to their hardiness, growth habits, and the benefits they provide to the shrimp.

-Java moss is a favorite among shrimp keepers.
+Java mossOpens in a new tab. is a favorite among shrimp keepers.
 It’s a hardy plant that can tolerate a wide range of conditions, making it an excellent choice for beginners.
 Its dense, tangled growth provides plenty of hiding spots for shrimp, and its surfaces are ideal for the growth of biofilm, a favorite food of shrimp.

 Anubias species, with their broad leaves, are another great choice.
 They grow slowly and require little light, making them easy to care for.
 Their large leaves provide ample surface area for biofilm growth and also serve as a great hiding spot for shrimp.